 - The demographic the medicine is aimed at

-It's all because of the placebo effect and, if you stop and think about it, that’s pretty incredible.
-It's amazing that some brands can even have a physical effect on customers.
+Say hello to the placebo effect, people.
+Yup, it seems that some brands can even have a physical effect on customers.

 So, the next time you find yourself wondering why your messaging isn't hitting home, think about your USPs.
 How much homework have you done?
 You'd be surprised at how some detective work will make communicating the value of what you sell a lot easier.